top of page

 and "SLIT"

-1. sublingual (drops under the tongue) immunotherapy (“SLIT”)
+1. Sublingual (drops under the tongue) immunotherapy (“SLIT”)

-• Smaller doses
+• Smaller food doses

-• Lower risk
+• Very low risk

 • Less build-up time (five to six months for most)